cassgvp/WIN-Open-Neuroimaging-Community/docs/contact.md

 ## Open WIN Mailing List ![mail-list](img/icon-maillist.png)

-Anyone interested in the Open WIN Community or these resources can join the [WIN Open Neuroimaging mailing list](https://mail.fmrib.ox.ac.uk/mailman/listinfo/win-open-imaging).
-The list is open to both WIN members and external email addresses.
+Anyone interested in the Open WIN Community or these resources can join the [WIN Open Neuroimaging mailing list](https://mail.fmrib.ox.ac.uk/mailman/listinfo/win-open-imaging). *The list is open only to University of Oxford staff and students (requires an SSO login)*.
 This mailing list is used for open distribution of information.
 We will also email round-ups of the discussion happening on the [Slack](https://cassgvp.github.io/WIN-Open-Neuroimaging-Community/docs/contact.html#open-win-slack-)

 ## Email the Open WIN Community Coordinator Directly ![mailto](img/icon-at.png)